xiangsheng1325/GraphGenerator/GraphGenerator/models/bigg_ops/tree_clib/reame.md

 Visiting this website, we can query the corresponding computing capability: https://developer.nvidia.com/cuda-gpus

 ## choosing specific Makefile
-According the query result, choosing specific Makefile_xx as your Makefile.
+According to the query result, choosing specific Makefile_xx as your Makefile.

-For example, if BiGG needs to be installed on GeForce RTX 2080 Ti, the `Makefile_75` will be renamed as `Makefile` because the computing capability of 2080 Ti is `7.5`.
+For example, if the existing GPU device is GeForce RTX 2080 Ti, the `Makefile_75` will be renamed as `Makefile` because the computing capability of 2080 Ti is `7.5`.